dgwatkins/wcml/readme.txt

 * Keeps the same language through the checkout process
 * Sends emails to clients and admins in their language
 * Allows inventory tracking without breaking products into languages
-* Enables running a single WooCommerce store with multiple currencies
+* Enables running a single WooCommerce store with multiple currencies based either on a customer’s language or location
+* Allows enabling different payment gateways based on a customer’s location

 = Compatibility with WooCommerce Extensions =